 Plus, massaging a scrub made with grounds into your face and under your eyes will help to boost circulation and improve skin quality.
 You may notice that it improves skin tone and reduces dark circles under your eyes.

 Use this DIY face scrub with coffee to deeply cleanse and refreshen your skin.
 Not only does it work as a natural exfoliator, but it’s also rich in antioxidants that will promote healthy aging.
+(See the DIY body scrub below, too.)

-2. Reduce Cellulite
+2. Reduce the Appearance of Cellulite

 There’s a lot of curiosity about coffee grounds for cellulite and how it works.
 The caffeine in the grounds promotes the dilation of blood vessels and works to tighten the skin, helping to reduce the appearance of cellulite.